Inner Loop (Rochester): Removal of expressway

 One proposal in 2005, which was considered for federal aid, would have reduced the number of lanes on the loop between Clinton Avenue and Main Street to make room for additional shops and businesses on the streets adjacent to the Inner Loop.
 Another plan, developed in 2009, called for the portion of the Loop from Main Street to Monroe Avenue (NY 31) to be completely filled in and replaced with an at-grade boulevard.
 The $20 million project was approved by a city council committee in September 2011; however, a $15 million federal grant application was denied later in the year.
 Then, in 2012, Rochester Mayor Thomas Richards spent $2 million on further design work that strengthened the city's request for federal funding.
 On August 30, 2013, the city of Rochester was given a TIGER grant worth $18 million (2013 USD) to fill in the Inner Loop between Monroe Avenue and Charlotte Street.
 The new project also gave money to reconnect the neighborhoods separated by the Inner Loop, Park Avenue and South Wedge.

 The Inner Loop was a prominent feature of "State of the City 2011: In The Loop", a two-month exhibition held by the Rochester Contemporary Art Center in 2011.
 The event featured various works reflecting on the history of the highway and downtown Rochester and aimed to provoke discussions about the future of the city.

 Inner Loop East project

 On December 2, 2014, the Inner Loop's eastern side was closed permanently to start the $21 million Inner Loop East project, which transformed the freeway into an at-grade street.
 The project was completed on November 22, 2017, at which time the Inner Loop ceased to exist as a complete loop, terminating instead at a signalized intersection with East Main Street and University Avenue.
 In a 2021 editorial, The New York Times praised the project as an achievement in removing urban highways to improve American cities, noting the project's creation of space for new development.

+Inner Loop North project

+Plans to remove a 1.5-mile northern portion of the loop, similar to the eastern removal, have been underway since 2021.
+The project has the support of U.S. senators Chuck Schumer and Kirsten Gillibrand, and in September 2024 city and state officials jointly applied for a federal Reconnecting Communities Pilot Program grant.

+In January 2025, the U.S. Department of Transportation awarded the project $100 million through the Reconnecting Communities Pilot Program, one of the largest grants in the program's history.
+The project would remove the northern segment of the expressway between I-490 and North Union Street, converting it to a surface boulevard and creating approximately 22 acres of redevelopable land.
+Construction is expected to begin in 2027.